Andrew-Lees11/FoodTrackerBackend/RetrievingAndDeleting.md

 deleteFromServer(meal: meals[indexPath.row])
 ```

-### Congratulations!!!
-Your iOS app will now load and delete meals from the server so there meals will be the same.
+### Congratulations, Your iOS app will now load and delete meals from the server!!!